prog-1/test-1-3/README.md

     Example 2:

     ```
-    The program prints Ping, Pong or a numbers.
+    The program prints Ping, Pong or a number.
     Enter a number: 21
     Pong
     ```